System Design Space

 1M-3M events/s

-Needs backpressure control and idempotent materialization logic.
+Needs backpressure protection and idempotent materialization logic.

 Daily offline snapshots